airbytehq/airbyte/docs/integrations/sources/google-ads.md

 Google Ads Account with an approved Developer Token \(note: In order to get API access to Google Ads, you must have a "manager" account.
 This must be created separately from your standard account.
 You can find more information about this distinction in the [google ads docs](https://ads.google.com/home/tools/manager-accounts/).\)

+You'll need to find these values.
+See the [setup guide](#setup-guide) for instructions.
 * developer\_token
 * client\_id
 * client\_secret